MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 Obtains information about a specified WebSocket class.
 Calling `GetWebsocketNames` with no parameters returns information about all of Misty’s available WebSocket connections.

 **Note:** For examples of subscribing to WebSocket data, see the sample skills in the MistyCommunity GitHub repo.
-For more detailed information about each of Misty’s WebSocket connections, see [Sensor & Skill Data Types](../../../misty-ii/reference/sensor-data/).
+For more detailed information about each of Misty’s WebSocket connections, see [Event Types](../../../misty-ii/reference/sensor-data/).

 Endpoint: